moinwiki/moin/README.txt

 ACKNOWLEDGEMENTS
 ================

-We have to thank a lots of people for their valuable ideas, time and contributions - please see the MoinMoinAcknowledgements page there:
+We have to thank a lot of people for their valuable ideas, time and contributions - please see the MoinMoinAcknowledgements page there:

 http://moinmo.in/MoinMoinAcknowledgements